From the Free Range Childhood to the Pre-Professional Adolescence

 This lack of freedom carries on from childhood to adolescence.
 As children enter middle school and later high school, teenagers’ intellectual and ideological freedom is limited by no fault of their own.
 On a personal level, I know my childhood consisted of highly structured piano lessons, soccer practices, closely monitored playdates, and the occasional imaginary role-play in our safe, enclosed backyard.
 And as I grew older, my parents added more and more things to my plate — Chinese school, then basketball, then volleyball, then chess, then LEGO robotics, programming, etc. The thing is, even though I did hate piano and Chinese, I never really thought I had totalitarian parents who were limiting my childhood (I did enjoy most of these activities).
 Even today as tiger parenting seems to be on the decline, subtle parenting decisions make a lasting impact on teenager’s worldview.

 The pressure to go to college didn’t arise out of nothing — it was the result of mechanical labor replacing human labor and the shift to a knowledge-based economy.
 No longer are we able to graduate high school and find a job that can support a normal middle-class lifestyle; now a college education is almost mandatory for economic stability.
-Inevitably, this led to the inflated notion that we have the go to the best colleges in order to get the best jobs in order to get the best life.
+Inevitably, this led to the inflated notion that we have to go to the best colleges in order to get the best jobs in order to get the best life.
 It’s easy to say that for all intents and purposes, this is the “neoliberal stairway to success”, influenced by what it means to be successful in today’s capitalist and meritocratic society.
 A stairway to success is never a bad thing and I’m not saying that we shouldn’t strive for success, it’s just that in our neoliberal stairway to success there are skewed side influences and misconceptions.
 One of the biggest misconceptions is that where you go to college defines you, but that’s for another essay.

 By the time I got to high school, even though my parents didn’t force me to join anything, I’d already internalized the fundamental mindset that I had to keep myself busy extracurricular wise if I wanted to get into a good college and become “successful”.
 Even for teenagers without tiger parents, there’s a perpetual feeling of “not having done enough” relative to their peers.
 Perhaps just one or two extremes (tiger parents or superkids) largely skew the perception of our own accomplishments.
 I’d seen the student body president, editor-in-chief of the school newspaper, president of the programming club, and especially my older sister, the student lead for the Media Arts Program, all participate in a series of extracurriculars and get into top colleges.
 Why not just copy something that is proven and worked for them?

 This has given rise to what author and former Dean of Freshman at Stanford Julie Lythcott-Haims coined, “The Checklist Childhood”.
-Parents ask other parents what their kids are doing, students see what everyone else is doing, and eventually a cognitively simple yet physically demanding checklist is formed internally.
+Parents ask other parents what their kids are doing, students see what everyone else is doing, and eventually, a cognitively simple yet physically demanding checklist is formed internally.
 I imagine my case isn’t so different than many others in top high schools (read: successful parents) around the country.
 William Damon, Director of the Stanford Center on Adolescence and author of The Path to Purpose: Helping Our Children Find Their Calling in Life, found that nowadays Americans are becoming increasingly focused on short-term solutions like completing homework, winning a competition, or getting a 2400.
 This — the obsession with short term milestones and their instant gratifications — is the secondary cause (the primary being the pressure to succeed) to student stress, insecurity, and perhaps the tragic student suicides that have gotten quite a bit of attention recently.

 The expectation to succeed starts from parents who inherently pass on this ideology to their children at a young age.
 Much of this is indirect, like choosing to live in a certain community.
 From there, the parents’ work is basically done — once the children themselves realize they need to be successful, self and peer pressure emerge and become more effective than even the fiercest of tiger parents.
 This then leaks into schools and back into the community.
 The kicker is the college admissions process; over time the standard among applicants and sheer number is continuously raised, and this inflates the whole cycle even more.